Tatsama: Telugu

 Sanskrit influenced the Telugu language for about 500 years.
 During 1000-1100 AD, Nannaya's Telugu in Mahabharata, Telugu in several inscriptions, Telugu in poetry reestablished its roots and dominated over the royal language, Sanskrit.
 Telugu absorbed the Tatsamas from Sanskrit.

 Metrical poetry in Telugu ('Chandassu') uses meters such as Utpalamala, Champakamala, Mattebham, Sardoola, Sragdhara, Bhujangaprayata etc.. which are pure Sanskrit meters.

-Telugu has many tatsama words, known as prakriti.
+Telugu has many tatsama words, known as prakruti.
 The equivalent colloquial words are called vikrutis, meaning "distorted".
-Prakriti are used only as a medium of instruction in educational institutions, offices etc. Today, spoken Telugu contains both prakruthi and vikruthi words.
+Prakruti are used only as a medium of instruction in educational institutions, offices etc. Today, spoken Telugu contains both prakruthi and vikruthi words.